Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Related Work

-\textbf{(During Deployment.)} STRIP~\cite{gao2019strip} modifies an image at test time to detect anomalous behavior and other work uses ensembling~\cite{levine2020deep, jia2021intrinsic, chen2022collective} to achieve provable guarantees.
-Februus~\cite{doan2020februus} removes malicious pixels using a saliency map, and PatchCleanser~\cite{xiang2022patchcleanser} uses input occlusions to defend against patch-based triggers.
+\textbf{(During Deployment.)} Defenses during deployment prevent the exploitation of a backdoor by modifying the model's responses during inference.
+STRIP~\cite{gao2019strip} overlays an image at test time to detect anomalous behavior, and other work uses ensembling~\cite{levine2020deep, jia2021intrinsic, chen2022collective} to achieve provable guarantees.
+Februus~\cite{doan2020februus} uses a model's saliency map to remove malicious pixels using a saliency map, and PatchCleanser~\cite{xiang2022patchcleanser} uses input occlusions to certifiably defend against patch-based triggers.
+While these methods have been shown to withstand some attacks, (i) certifiable defenses are limited in their certification guarantee (i.e., the type of trigger), and (ii) explainable defenses have been evaded by explanation-aware backdoors~\cite{noppel2022disguising}.

-Related work studies either undetectability or robustness in isolation.
-Instead, our work shows that an attacker needs to balance both objectives, which can enhance a defense's effectiveness.